cecemel/app-ollama-experiment/README.md

 The easiest will be to connect in the container, a CLI will be at your disposal.
 Check the logs, the command to run the CLI wil be displayed once `ollama` is properly started.

-The api should boot too, but this *may* vary per model.
-You'll have to portmap the container.
+The api should boot too, but this *may* vary per model.(to check) You'll have to portmap the container.
 ```
   ports:
    - 80:11434